matty-plumski/shell-novice-custom/_episodes/01-intro.md

 In addition, the command line is often the easiest way to interact with remote machines and supercomputers.
 Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.
-As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
-We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

 Let's get started.